KxSystems/avrokdb/docs/type-mapping.md

 ### Additional notes

 As described in the notes an array of records or an array of maps require a generic null (::) to be added to the mixed list while encoding to prevent type promotion.
 For consistency `avrokdb` also adds a generic null (::) as the first item in the mixed list when decoding an array of records or an array of maps.

-## Record datatype

-An Avro record contains [a set of field where each field has its own datatype](https://avro.apache.org/docs/1.11.1/specification/#schema-record).

-The kdb+ representation of a record is a 99h where the dictionary keys are a 11h and the dictionary values are a 0h.

-In order to prevent type promotion where all the fields have the same datatype (although an Avro map would be more suitable for this use case) a null symbol key with corresponding generic null (::) value should be added to the dictionary (and is ignored).
-For consistency `avrokdb` also adds a null symbol key with corresponding generic null (::) as the first item in the dictionary when decoding a record.

-## Map datatype

-An Avro map contains [a named set of values where each value has the same datatype](https://avro.apache.org/docs/1.11.1/specification/#maps).

-The kdb+ representation of a map a 99h where the dictionary keys are a 11h.
-The dictionary values list follows the type mapping used for arrays of the map's datatype.

 ## Union datatype